 Girls Trip was a little too crude, too slapstick.
-I didn’t mind too much, though, for it was genuinely fun to watch.
+I didn’t mind much, though, for it was genuinely fun to watch.

 Girls Trip Synopsis

-Characterisation in such movies tends to be too over woven or exaggerated, in order to facilitate some sort of dramatic plotline.
-The impression I always get at the end of such movies is, hey, only colourful people like these are able to have such unforgettable life experiences.
+Characterisation in such movies tends to be way over woven or exaggerated too, just to facilitate some sort of dramatic plotline.
+The impression I typically get at the end of such movies is, hey, only colourful people like these are able to have such unforgettable life experiences.